celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/odis.md

 ### Requerying matches

-When querying matches it is highly recommended that you provide the user's DEK signature over their phone number as the optional signedUserPhoneNumber parameter.
-Doing so will allow users to requery matches so long as they are querying for the same phone number as before.
-User's cannot query matches for two different phone numbers, and requerying for the same number will fail until signedUserPhoneNumber is provided.
+When querying matches it is highly recommended that you provide the user's DEK via either the `signer` or `dekSigner` parameters.
+Doing so will add a `signedUserPhoneNumber` field to the request, which ODIS will use to remember the user's number without compromising privacy.
+This allows users to requery matches so long as they are querying for the same phone number as before.
+Users cannot query matches for two different phone numbers, and requerying for the same number will fail until `signedUserPhoneNumber` is provided.
+Note that this may not yet be reflected in the example above.